-It was decided to conduct community assessments on the basis of the on high risk communities and the individual fire districts in the county.
-The core team assessed the identified communities and districts and reconvened on May 8th, 2009 for the purpose of completing the following:
+It was decided to conduct community assessments on the basis of selected communities and individual fire districts in the county.
+The chiefs of the fire departments in the county assessed their districts and reconvened on July 2nd, 2009 for the purpose of completing the following:

 Risk Assessment Assessed wildfire hazard risks and prioritized mitigation actions.
 Fuels Reduction Identified strategies for coordinating fuels treatment projects.
 Structure Ignitability Identified strategies for reducing the ignitability of structures within the Wildland interface.
-Emergency Management Forged relationships among local government and fire districts a developed/refined a pre-suppression plan.
+Emergency Management Forged relationships among local government and fire districts and developed/refined a pre-suppression plan.
 Education and Outreach Developed strategies for increasing citizen awareness and action and to conduct homeowner and community leader workshops.

 III.
-COMMUNITY& WILDFIRE HISTORY
+COMMUNITY & WILDFIRE HISTORY